No fee to attend.

 Our discussions are informal in an open meeting atmosphere.
 The men in this small group share what’s on their minds and how they’ve dealt with issues raised by others and suggestions for coping.

-Meetings are on the first Saturday of each month from 9:30 am to 11:00± am in the conference room between the Pro Shop and the Murphy Creek Tavern & Restaurant at Murphy Creek Golf Course, 1700 S. Old Tom Morris Road, Aurora, CO 80018. [map]
+Regular in-person meetings are on the first Saturday of each month from 9:30 a.m. to 11:00± a.m. and when physical distancing ends, we hope to again meet in the conference room between the Pro Shop and the Murphy Creek Tavern & Restaurant at Murphy Creek Golf Course, 1700 S. Old Tom Morris Road, Aurora, CO 80018. [map]

 No. This group is put together by men with MS who volunteer to organize and coordinate the meetings.

 What are the qualifications to attend?

 If you have MS, are a male, and at least 18 years old, you meet the requirement!

 We meet in a small conference room that can accommodate 8 to 10 people.
 We are an intentionally small group and anticipate 4 to 7 people.
 We can move into the tavern, if we have more attendees.